Integral Of Cos^-1 X

 $I = x\cos^{-1}x–(1 - x^2)^{1/2} + C$

-Hence the derivation of integral of cos inverse x is:
+Hence the derivation of integration of cos inverse x is:

 $I=x\cos^{-1}x–\sqrt{1 - x^2} + C$